-Assistant City Manager | City Clerk: (detailed budget can be found on pages 54-60)
+Assistant City Manager | City Clerk: (detailed budget can be found on pages 136-142)

-The overall budget has decreased by \$7,000, representing a 1.4% reduction.
+The overall budget has decreased by \$6,650, representing a 1.4% reduction.
 This change is primarily attributed to a \$30,000 decrease in election-related expenses.
 However, this reduction was partially offset by a \$4,600 increase in spending on conferences and training initiatives, reflecting a continued investment in professional development.
 Other budget categories remained relatively stable, with no additional notable changes observed.

-Administrative Services: (detailed budget can be found on pages 61-65)
+Administrative Services: (detailed budget can be found on pages 143-147)

-The overall budget for the upcoming fiscal year reflects a modest increase of \$19,000, or 1.3%.
-While most line items remain consistent with the prior year, the most notable change is a \$51,000 (12.2%) reduction in contracted services.
-This decrease is primarily attributed to the completion of previously budgeted compensation and staffing studies, which are no longer recurring expenses.
-At the same time, benefit costs have risen, largely due to increased insurance premiums
+The overall budget reflects a modest decrease of \$1,650.
+While most areas remain unchanged, the most significant adjustment is a \$51,000 (12.2%) reduction in contracted services, primarily due to the completion of previously budgeted compensation and staffing studies.
+At the same time, benefit costs have increased, largely driven by rising insurance premiums.